clopez/webkit-testhunter/README.md

   This makes the script to discard tests that modified on the interval checked.
 * Check `./flakyhunter -h` for additional help.

+# Check history of results older than a year

+Due to the continous grow of files some cleaning is done from time to time, otherwise too much disk space is wasted keeping files around that are hardly useful.

+At any moment you can expect to have available on the repo at least 1 year worth of data history.

+If you need to query data older than that you can resurrect the old results from the git history.

+The following commands will recover the history for you:

+* History older than `250000@main` (From Apr 2014 to 26th Apr 2022)
+  * Execute this command: ```git revert -n 4e4c323159641b2ed7004bb864f97c39c1f042d9```
+  * Note: needs 30GB **more** of disk space